KenshingTeoh/StudentsPagesReadTracker/README.md

 Will add the pages read if the student's name is already exist.

 Can change it in the csv excel file that they create and save the file.

+** 4/18/2023 Updated **
+- 30 Secs Auto-Save Feature
+- Able to add new column